 This guide shares a list of the best free iPhone games that are truly free.
 That means fun games with no ads or in-app purchases.
 Trying to find free iPhone games is like trying to find a needle in a haystack.
 That’s why you’ll want to try one from our list below.

-While the best iPhone games usually cost a few dollars, there’s a big market for games without in-app purchases.
-Otherwise, you’ll play something like Clash of Clans or Fortnite that says it’s free, but it’s not really “free” at all.
+While the best iPhone games usually cost a few dollars, a lot of people don’t want to spend money at all or see ads.
+Even games like Clash of Clans or Fortnite that says they’re free, but it’s not really “free” at all.

-A lot of “free iPhone games” end up having so many in-app purchases or limits on the gameplay that you basically have to spend money.
+A lot of “free iPhone games” end up having so many in-app purchases or time limits on the game that you have to spend money.
 Those are what we’ll avoid.
-Some of these might have an ad or two, but that’s ok.
-So, whether you just can’t afford it or don’t want to spend money, these are free iPhone games without in-app purchases.
+So, if you just can’t afford it or don’t want to spend money, these are free iPhone games without in-app purchases.

 If you’ve played Fortnite Mobile, Clash Royale, or most racing games, you know that it’s almost impossible not to spend money.
 Some players buy additional skins, while popular racing games make you run out of gas.
 Then, you have to wait for more gas (energy) or spend real money.
-The entire design of these games is around in-app purchases and making you think you need to buy something.
+These games are designed around in-app purchases and making you think you need to buy something.
 And eventually, you will.

 How Are These Free iPhone Games?